looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 TODO-LOW: replace all coordinate diagrams with a 3D coordinate systems
 {{% /note %}}

 The `scene` defines a coordinate system called **World Space**, which is our main frame of reference when working with visible objects in three.js.
 World space is a [3D Cartesian coordinate system](https://mathinsight.org/cartesian_coordinates).
-We'll explore what that means and how to use world space in more detail in {{< link path="/book/first-steps/transformations/#coordinate-systems" title="" >}}.
+We'll explore what that means and how to use world space in more detail in {{< link path="/book/first-steps/transformations/#coordinate-systems" title="the section on Coordinate Systems" >}}.

 The very center of the scene is the point $(0,0,0)$, also called the **origin** of the coordinate system.
 Whenever we create a new object and add it to our scene, it will be placed at the origin, and whenever we move it around, we do so within this coordinate system.